 A Cowlitz Indian Mother

-n 27 March 1806, five days and, by their estimate, 65 miles into their homeward trip from Fort Clatsop, the Corps of Discovery encountered a group of Salish-speaking Cowlitz Indians, whom the captains identified as Skillutes,who came along side in their small canoe to trade roots and fish.
-At mid-morning the Americans stopped for breakfast at two Cowlitz houses, where the very hospitable residents gave them dried anchovies, sturgeon, wappeto, and camas roots.
+n 27 March 1806, five days and, by their estimate, 65 miles into their homeward trip from Fort Clatsop, the Corps of Discovery encountered a group of Salish-speaking Cowlitz Indians—the captains called them Skillutes—who came along side in their small canoe to trade roots and fish.
+At midmorning the Americans stopped for breakfast at two Cowlitz houses, where the very hospitable residents gave them dried anchovies, sturgeon, wappeto, and camas roots.
 "Most of the party," Lewis remarked gratefully, "were served by the natives with as much as they could eat."
 The Cowlitz insisted, he continued, "on our remaining all day with them and hunting the Elk and deer which they informed us were very abundant in their neighbourhood."
-But the expedition's hunters who had gone ahead of the main party and had worked the vicinity over without shooting any game at all.
+But the expedition's hunters who had gone ahead of the main party, had worked the vicinity over without shooting any game at all.
 Besides, Lewis remarked, it was raining so hard they wouldn't have been able to dry and caulk their canoes, which would have been their main reason for stopping, so "we declined their friendly invitation, and resumed our voyage at 12 OCk"

-Forty years later, nearly to the day (30 March 1846), the Irish artist Paul Kane (1810-1871) spent a week at the foot of Mount St. Helens, sketching and painting the Indians who lived on the Cowlitz River.
+Forty years later, nearly to the day (30 March 1846), the Irish artist Paul Kane (1810-1871) spent a week at the foot of Mount St. Helens, sketching and painting the Indians who lived on the banks of the Cowlitz River.
 One of the results was the colorful painting below.

-e landed at the Cowlitz farm,which belongs to the Hudson's Bay Company.
-Large quantities of wheat are raised at this place I had a fine view of Mount St. Helen's throwing up along column of dark smoke into the clear blue sky.
+e landed at the Cowlitz farm," Kane wrote, "which belongs to the Hudson's Bay Company.
+Large quantities of wheat are raised at this place.
+I had a fine view of Mount St. Helen's throwing up a long column of dark smoke into the clear blue sky.
 Here I remained until the 5th of April, and took the likeness of Kiscox, the chief of the Cowlitz Indians, a small tribe of about 200.
 They flatten their heads and speak a language very similar to the Chinooks.
 They were very friendly to me and I was a good deal amongst them.
 Sketch No. 10 [above] is Caw-wacham, a woman of the tribe, with her child under the process of having its head flattened.
 It was with some difficulty that I persuaded her to sit, as she seemed apprehensive that it would be injurious to her."1

 Chinook Woman and Child

-he most singular custom among these people is that of flattening or compressing the head of the infant.
+he most singular custom among these people," Swan observed, "is that of flattening or compressing the head of the infant.
 Where this custom originated is hard to tell.
 Lewis and Clarke state that it is not peculiar to that part of the continent, since it was among the first objects that struck the attention of Columbus.
-"But," [ they add,] "wherever it began, or what was its origin, the practice is now universal among the tribes west of the Rocky Mountains, in the region of the Columbia, and it is confined to them, for, with the exception of the Snake Indians, who are called Flat-heads, the fashion is not known to the east of that barrier."
+'But,' they add, 'wherever it began, or what was its origin, the practice is now universal among the tribes west of the Rocky Mountains, in the region of the Columbia, and it is confined to them, for, with the exception of the Snake Indians, who are called Flat-heads, the fashion is not known to the east of that barrier."

-2. A brief biography of this remarkably versatile man may be seen at HistoryLink.org, http://www.historylink.org/essays/output.cfm?file_id=5029.
+2. James G. Swan, The Northwest Coast; or, Three Years' Residence in Washington Territory (New York: Harper & Brothers, 1857), 167-68.
+Internet Archive.
+A brief biography of this remarkably versatile man may be seen at HistoryLink.org, http://www.historylink.org/essays/output.cfm?file_id=5029.